 This Week's Featured Book Trailer!

-Need a good dystopian novel to read?
+Need a good romance?
+Feel like takin a road trip?
+Ever been really close to someone then feel lost when they are gone?
 Click on the cover below, and you can watch a trailer for

 More can be found on the Book Trailers Link under Library Media Center!

 Animoto-- Online program we use to create Book Trailers.

 Book Trailer-- A audio/visual "commercial" for a book.

 Do you have a laptop or a computer at home?
 Do you have an ereader or a tablet or an ipad?
 Then we have books for you!

 Click on the link below for instructions on how the SHS ebook collection works!

 Looking for an interesting non-fiction?
 Tune in frequently to see what we've discovered!

 Did you know that mosquitoes almost doomed the Panama Canal?
 Was it really Waterloo that stopped Napoleon or bugs?
 Humans and insects have co-existed for centuries, but they have also shaped each other's history.
 Prepare to be grossed out and learn intimate details you never considered!